ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- Total inventory costs is $300,209.58 mostly drived by lego bricks with its higher unit cost and volume.
 Monitor these inventory by findind the less sale or less profit product could be a great opportunity to reduce this cost and also increase profitability.
 ```
 12. Recomendations

+   1. With this analysis, product Jenga is the most profitable (70.07% of profitability) product for maven toys.
+Colorbuds, magic sand and others that drive highest revenue but are not as much profitable like Jenga.
+- Action should be taken to ensure that jenga will not run out of stock
+- Another action should be taken to revise cost chain of the most sold products like colorbuds or magic sand in order to increase their profitability

+   2. Maven toys generate Total revenue of $14444582.35, Total cost of $ 10430543.35, Total profit of $4014029 and 24.79% of total profitability.
+Even if revenue is higher in stores located in downtown and commercial, profit is higher in Airport location.
+- Costs in downtown location could be analyzed deeply to find what can be changed to improve profit there.
+There is also an opportunity to find how revenue could be improved in stores located in airport by increasing sales volumes there.

+   3. This analysis help us to see how revenue per category is changing year by year.
+Only Arts & crafts goes up between 2017 and 2018 while other goes down.
+   Deep analysis is necessary to understand why sales of those categories dropped down.
+-     Are there any products within those categories that are responsible for this situation?

+   4. Analysis broke down by month reveals how maven toys perfomed month by month.
+Company revenue increased mont by month during 2017 with a little drop down during July and August.
+In 2018, revenue is constant with slightly increase, but there is a drop down in August and september.
+- Drop down periods (is there any particular event?) should be analyzed to understand what happen during those periods that can explain the situation and find solution to improve next
+   5. Total inventory costs is $300,209.58 mostly drived by lego bricks with its higher unit cost and volume.
+- Monitor these inventory by findind the less sale or less profit product could be a great opportunity to reduce this cost and also increase profitability.